CHPrado/warehouse-wreckage/README.md

 In this game you can shoot cannon balls and cause chaos to some barrels!

+## How the game works

-The player starts with 20 ammo and it shows the amount of ammo left in the top left corner.
+- the player starts with 20 ammo and it shows the amount of ammo left in the top left corner.

-The ammo fires from the player position by pressing space.
+- the projectiles are launched from the player position by pressing space.

-The game restarts after 5 seconds when you run out of ammo.
+- the game restarts after 5 seconds when you run out of ammo.

-What was learnt:
+## What was learnt:

 - Blueprint basics: nodes, pins;
 - Programming basics: variables, strings, references, functions;